harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

     Data are stored in memory (RAM) and storage device (SSD).
     Retrieving data from memory may take thousands of CPU cycles, but it only takes one cycle to execute it.
     Cache was invented to solve this problem.
-    (Here we are referring to Latency.
-Check RAM and Storage device session for more.)
+    (Here by time taken we mean Latency.
+Check memory hierarchy session for more.)

-    When CPU is to retrieve data, it predicts data required for subsequent operations and stored them in cache.
-Cache is an ultra fast memory from which CPU can retrieve data fast, usually under 10 or 100 cycles.
+    This is how caches work: when CPU is to retrieve data, it predicts data required for the subsequent operations and stored them in the cache.
+    CPU can retrieve data from cache super fast, usually under 10 or 100 cycles.

-    Sometimes there are multiple levels of cache, such as L1, L2, L3.
+    Sometimes there are multiple levels of cache, denoted as L1, L2, L3, etc.
-    L1 caches is  the fastest but also can hold smallest amount of data; L3 are slower but can hold more data.
+    L1 caches is the fastest but has smallest capcity; L3 is slowest but can hold more data.
-    Some cpu has two L1 caches, L1d and L1i.
+    CPU may have two L1 caches, L1d and L1i.
 L1d stores data, where L1i stores instructions.
     This design takes into consideration the cost-effectiveness of different memory, as faster memory usually costs much more.

-    Caches, RAM and hard disk memory constitutes the memory hierarchy[^Memory Hierarchy] paradigm.
+    Caches, RAM and hard disk memory constitutes the memory hierarchy[^Memory Hierarchy] paradigm explained in the next session.

-    Check memory hierarchy session for more.

 #### History of Intel Processors[^Intel Processors Source]

-This tables describes interesting evolution of Intel CPU.
+This tables describes the interesting evolution of Intel CPU.

 |Name        | Year | Frequency | Cache | Cores |  N.B.                          |